BulliedIntoBadScience/logos/README.md

 Under the following terms:

-- **Attribution** - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **Attribution** - You must give appropriate credit to the
+  #BulliedIntoBadScience campaign, provide a link to the license, and
+  indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 - **ShareAlike** - If you remix, transform, or build upon the material, you must distribute your contributions under the same